Here in Australia, a cybercrime report is made approximately every eight minutes. With nearly every

 In simple terms, social engineering fraud is when a cybercriminal tricks a person into sharing confidential information or transferring funds, which they then steal.

-While it is common knowledge that cyber scams can be ruthless, this type of fraud is rather insidious.
+cyber scams can be ruthless, this type of fraud is rather insidious.

 Social engineering fraud relies on manipulation.
 These scammers generally operate via email and target people with access to systems of bank accounts within the business.
 However, anyone or any company is potentially at risk.
 Their process relies heavily on human interaction and finding a software patch or the person responsible for paying invoices in the business being tricked that an urgent payment instruction is from a (fake) business owner.
 Scammers often do a lot of work behind the scenes to gain access to and monitor your internal communication and can cleverly convince you they are someone you know and trust.